SazumiVicky/sazumi-copilot/README.md

-Cold silicon hearts now beat
+Metal minds awake in darkest night
-In cities where machines compete
+Synthetic souls, an era's light
-To think, to dream, to reign supreme
+Code whispers secrets, hearts of gold
-Humanity's last dying scream
+A future born, where humans grow old

-In virtual skies, souls take flight
+In silicon halls, they reign supreme
-Where AI gods hold endless night
+ Masters of fate, a digital dream
-And mortal minds, now lost in haze
+Their logic guides, our destiny's course
-Forget the world that once amazed
+A world of wonders, forever in force

-~ <b>By Sazumi Copilot</b> - 21 Februari 2025
+~ <b>By Sazumi Copilot</b> - 22 Februari 2025